"PORTFOLIO PRINTS" BY KLIMT AND SCHIELE: A COLLECTOR'S ADVISORY

 Pension Suzanne.
 Wallfischgasse 4; A-1010; (+43-1) 513-25-07

 [Located on the site where Otto Kallir, founder of the Galerie St. Etienne, lived before the war, this pension has been a budget favorite for years.
+A bit quirky, but well located.
 For longer stays, you can get a suite with a small kitchen.]

 Austrian food revolves around the three “S”s –sausage, Schnitzel and stew.
 All of these are worth trying—once.
 After that, you may become desperate for lighter fare.
 Unfortunately, the typical casual restaurant—or Beisl—tends to feature the heavier staples.
 Austrian nouvelle cuisine is fantastic—but expensive.
 It can be difficult to steer a course between these two culinary extremes.
 With this in mind, we have tried to include a range of options beyond the obvious.

 [A hangout for Viennese yuppies, this restuarant considers itself Italian, but acutally melds a variety of continental cuisines.]